Tim-Jackins/git-lessons/engineering/2_hello_github.md

 Pretty cool, right?
 Git remembered what your file looked like the last time you committed, and is showing you the changes you made to your file since then.

-## Bring a Remote Into the Mix / Hello GitHub
+## Bring a Remote Into the Mix

 What's more fun than a repo stored in one place?
 A repo stored in two places!
 In order to share your code with teammates, you'll need to put it somewhere *remote*ly where you can both reach it.
 GitHub provides this service for free!
 Once your repo is on GitHub, other people, can pull/(copy and download) changes from the remote and (if you let them) push/(copy and upload) their changes to the remote.

 ![remotes](../images/remotes.png)

+This is the structure Git uses for online collaboration.

+"Did someone say online collaboration?
+Easy peasy, I'll make a drive folder and share it with everyone but wait...
+How am I going to get code from my pi onto google drive?"

+While this is the norm for services like drive, Git has a better way of going about it.

 You're going to need to [make a GitHub account](https://github.com/join) to use their services.
 Once that's done, go ahead and [make an new empty repo](https://github.com/new) on GitHub.